Trott/s4-angular-phonegap-crash/README.md

-This PhoneGap+AngularJS app exits (in a "oh, hey, I crashed, I'm outta here!" kind of way) when run on a Galaxy S4 running Android 4.2.2.
+This very small PhoneGap+AngularJS app exits (in a "oh, hey, I crashed, I'm outta here!" kind of way) when run on a Galaxy S4 running Android 4.2.2.
 It runs fine on every other device I've tested it on.
 The www directory stuff also works fine in browsers, including browsers on the S4/Android 4.2.2 device.

 So the bug only seems to happen when this code is: